Power BI authentication

 As a BI Admin, use the following information to help you choose the correct authentication method for Power BI.
 You must authenticate to access your metadata.
 Collibra Data Lineage supports two authentication methods: Service principal, and username and password.

-The method you choose determines how the lineage harvester retrieves the metadata.
+The method you choose determines how the Collibra Data Lineage retrieves the metadata.
 We recommend service principal authentication.
 This method enables detailed metadata scanning and improves security compared to using a username and password.

 Note